memeLab/Jandig/docs/marcadores.en.md

 system, they should utilize opaque paints and materials in them production.

-It's important that the external and internal margins of the border be always well delimited.
-In case of stickers or background application more dark, guarantee a white margin around the black border.
-This reservation of space must be at least 3% of the total marker width.
+When you download the marker for printing (the "print" version), it already comes with a white safety margin around the black border, ready for stickers or application over dark backgrounds — there's no need to add this margin manually.

 ## Illumination